Explore Breathtaking Trails: Hiking in Ouray

 • River through canyon

-Box Cañon Falls Trail
+Box Cañon Falls Trail( Upper & lower)

 If you haven’t seen Box Cañon Falls, consider it a must.
-The entrance is two blocks up hill at the west end of Third Ave.
-During the summer months there is a small fee to see the falls, but it is worth twice what they charge.
+The entrance is two blocks uphill at the west end of Third Ave.
+During the summer months, there is a small fee to see the falls, but it is worth twice what they charge.

 After you’ve been into the canyon and seen the falls itself, you have the option of climbing a series of stairs and then following a 1/4 mile trail to a bridge far above the canyon, the views are spectacular.